goyour123/Jiufen/README.md

 # GPCrawler

-This project is for Anaconda
+This project is for Anaconda3-4.11